- What's happening and why?

 What's happening and why?

 Mobile operators are offering 4G mobile services across the UK.
 4G enables mobile devices such as smartphones, laptops and tablets to access the internet at super-fast speeds.
-It will drive innovations in business, entertainment, education and public services and help the UK stay competitive in an increasingly digital world.
+This is driving innovation in business, entertainment, education and public services and helps the UK stay competitive in an increasingly digital world.

 - When will this happen?

 The first 4G at 800 MHz services launched on 29 August 2013.
 These networks are expanding across the UK; when and where they launch depends on the roll-out plans of the mobile operators.

 - What has this got to do with you and your TV?

 What has this got to do with you and your TV?

 Both 4G mobile services and digital TV use parts of the radio spectrum, that is bands of frequencies, to reach us.
 The 800 MHz frequencies used by some 4G services are next to the frequencies used for Freeview.